nexodus-io/nexodus/docs/user-guide.md

 kubectl apply -k ./deploy/nexodus-client/overlays/dev
 ```

 It will deploy a DaemonSet in the newly created `Nexodus` namespace.
 DaemonSet deploys a Pod that runs a privileged container that does all the required configuration on the local node.
-It also starts the agent and onboard the device automatically using the non-interactive access token based onboarding.
+It also starts the agent and onboard the device automatically using the non-interactive access token-based onboarding.

 **Note**
-If your Kubernetes cluster enforces security context to deny privileged container deployment, you need to make sure that the security policy is added to the service account `nexodus` (created for agent agent deployment) to allow the deployment.
+If your Kubernetes cluster enforces security context to deny privileged container deployment, you need to make sure that the security policy is added to the service account `nexodus` (created for the agent deployment) to allow the deployment.

 #### Controlling the Agent Deployment